gsoft-inc/ov-igloo-ui/.changeset/silent-birds-wonder.md

 ---
-'@igloo-ui/tooltip': minor
+'@igloo-ui/tooltip': major
 ---

-Feat: Added animation to tooltip and changed default positioning to top
+Added animation to tooltip

+## BREAKING CHANGE

+Changed the default positioning to 'top' instead of 'auto'